cicese-biocom/esm-AxP-GDL/README.md

 │   │   ├── json_parser.py                      <- Parses files in JSON format.
 │   │   ├── file_system_handler.py              <- Manages file system operations
 ├── settings
-│   │   ├── _init_.py
+│   │   ├── _init_.py                           <- Settings module
 │   │   ├── esm2_representation.json            <- The ESM-2 representations settings that can be used for this framework.
 │   │   ├── logger_setting.json                 <- Configuration of the workflow event logger.
 │   │   ├── output_settings.json                <- Workflow output file system configuration.
+├── example
+│   │   ├── Dataset
+│   │   │   ├── ExampleDataset.csv              <- Example dataset.
+│   │   │   ├── ESMFold_pdbs                    <- Path where tertiary structures are saved in or loaded from PDB files.
+├── README.md                                   <- README to use this framework
 ├── environment.yml                             <- Python libraries requiered by the framework.
 ├── Dockerfile                                  <- Docker image with all the dependencies required by the framework.
 ├── docker-compose.yml                          <- Configuration of the Docker container required by the framework.
-├── README.md                                   <- README to use this framework
-├── test.py                                     <- Script to use a model for inference.
-├── test.sh                                     <- Example to use a model for inference.
 ├── train.py                                    <- Script to train a model.
+├── test.py                                     <- Script to test a model.
+├── inference.py                                <- Script to use a model for inference.
 ├── train.sh                                    <- Example script for training.
+├── test.sh                                     <- Example script for test.
+├── inference.sh                                <- Example to use a model for inference.
 ```

 ## **Dependencies**